 - My Account

 *Countee Cullen was born on this date in 1903.
-He was an African American poet and prominent member of the Harlem Renaissance society.
+He was a Black poet.

-From New York City, he was essentially a lyric poet whose work was influenced by that of the English poet John Keats.
-Much of Cullen's best work dealt with themes pertinent to the lives of Black Americans, but without emphasizing dialect or stereotypes; he perceived art as universal.
-His several volumes of poetry include Color; Copper Sun; The Black Christ and On These I Stand, his selection of poems by which he wished to be remembered.
+From New York City, he was essentially a lyric poet whose work was influenced by the English poet John Keats.
+Much of Cullen's best work dealt with themes pertinent to the lives of Blacks, but without emphasizing dialect or stereotypes; he perceived art as universal.
+His several volumes of poetry include Color; Copper Sun; The Black Christ, and On These I Stand, his selection of poems by which he wished to be remembered.

-Cullen also wrote a novel dealing with life in Harlem, One Way to Heaven (his only novel) 1932 and a children's book, The Lost Zoo, 1940.
-On these I stand 1947, The Media and Some Poems 1935, a collection of sonnets and short lyrics together with a translation of Euripide's tragedy, My Lives and How I Lost Them 1942, and plays St. Louis Woman 1946, publ.
-1971, which ran briefly on Broadway, and The Third Fourth of July publ.
+Cullen also wrote a novel about life in Harlem, One Way to Heaven (his only novel), 1932, and a children's book, The Lost Zoo, 1940.
+On these, I stand 1947, The Media and Some Poems 1935, a collection of sonnets and short lyrics together with a translation of Euripide's tragedy, My Lives and How I Lost Them 1942, and plays St. Louis Woman 1946, published.
+1971, which ran briefly on Broadway, and The Third Fourth of July was published.
 1946.